Middle East blind mole-rat

-The Middle East blind mole-rat or Palestine mole-rat (Nannospalax ehrenbergi) is a species of rodent in the family Spalacidae.
+The Middle East blind mole-rat (Nannospalax ehrenbergi), also known as the Israeli mole-rat or Ehrenberg's mole-rat, is a species of rodent in the family Spalacidae.

 Taxonomy

 It was formerly classified in the genus Spalax, but more recent phylogenetic evidence supports it and two other species belonging to the genus Nannospalax.
 Of the three Nannospalax species, N. ehrenbergi is the only one to also belong to the subgenus Nannospalax (unless the potential species within N. ehrenbergi are also considered their own species).

+The species name, ehrenbergi, honors German naturalist Christian Gottfried Ehrenberg, who conducted significant research throughout the Middle East in the 19th century.

 Possible cryptic species

 Cytogenetic studies have shown N. ehrenbergi in Israel may actually be a species complex containing several cryptic species with chromosome numbers 2n=52, 2n=54, 2n=58 and 2n=60.
 Close to the 'border line' of the niche of each subspecies there is mating between individuals from different subspecies/different 2n chromosome number.
 Birth of fertile offspring implies that speciation of the subspecies has not been completed.

 In 2001, four new Nannospalax species (then classified within Spalax) endemic to geographical regions within Israel, Palestine and the Golan Heights were described based on chromosome divergence by a team of researchers led by Eviatar Nevo.
 These were: